Beaujolais nouveau: Style

 Beaujolais nouveau is a purple-pink wine reflecting its youth, bottled only 6–8 weeks after harvest.
 The method of production means that there is a higher acidity and very little tannin.
-Nouveau will have very bright, fresh, red fruit flavors, such as cherry, strawberry, and raspberry, along with fruity ester flavours of banana, grape, fig, and pear drop.
+Nouveau will have very bright, fresh, red fruit flavours, such as cherry, strawberry, and raspberry, along with fruity ester flavours of banana, grape, fig, and pear drop.
 The wine is recommended to be slightly chilled to 13 °C (55 °F).
-Beaujolais-Villages Nouveau tends to be a bit more purple, richer, and have more intense fruity flavors.
+Beaujolais-Villages Nouveau tends to be a bit more purple, richer, and has more intense fruity flavours.

 Beaujolais nouveau is intended for immediate drinking.
 It has been described as "wine of this vintage, fresh as the memory of harvest and raw as the experience of the year, unpolished by time, a reflection of the emotion of the moment".
 In this same spirit, nouveau is intended to be consumed within a few months.
 While nouveau could be kept for a few years, there is no real reason to, as it does not improve with age (for comparison, standard Beaujolais AOC wines are released the following year and can be stored for one or more years before consuming).
 The nouveau wines show definite variation between vintages and, as such, are considered to be an early indicator of the quality of the year's regional wine harvest.
 Similar to non-nouveau wines, Beaujolais-Village Nouveau wines tend to be a bit richer and more flavorful.

-For a period around the late 1990s, some wine critics criticized Beaujolais nouveau as simple or immature.
+For a period around the late 1990s, some wine critics criticised Beaujolais nouveau as simple or immature.
 For example, wine critic Karen MacNeil wrote that "Drinking it gives you the same kind of silly pleasure as eating cookie dough."
 Another wine critic, Robert M. Parker, Jr., disagreed, calling those opinions "ludicrous" and describing the better vintages as "delicious, zesty, exuberant, fresh, vibrantly fruity" wines.
 According to Julien Gobert, an oenologist who worked in the Bordeaux region, "It is a proper wine and it's not actually that easy to produce.
 It's quite a challenge getting it right."

 Similar wines

-The commercial success of Beaujolais nouveau led to the development of other "primeur" wines in other parts of France, such as the Gaillac AOC near Toulouse.
-These wines are typically released on the third Thursday of November, just like their counterparts in Beaujolais.
+The commercial success of Beaujolais nouveau led to the development of other "primeur" wines in different parts of France, such as the Gaillac AOC near Toulouse.
+These wines are typically released on the third Thursday of November, just as their counterparts in Beaujolais are.
 The practice has spread to other wine-producing countries such as Italy ("Vino Novello"), Spain ("vino joven"), the Czech Republic ("Svatomartinské víno") and the US ("nouveau wine").

 In the United States, several vintners have produced Nouveau-style wines, using various grapes such as Gamay, Zinfandel, Tempranillo, Pinot noir, and even Riesling.
-There is also a movement in the US of making nouveau wines in homage to the French Glou Glou wine movement and in homage to Beaujolais nouveau.
+There is also a movement in the US to make nouveau wines in homage to the French Glou-Glou wine movement and in homage to Beaujolais nouveau.
 In Japan, B&H Lifes created a Nouveau wine for cats inspired by Beaujolais nouveau, which is popular in Japan.
 It is named Nyan Nyan Nouveau, or Meow Nouveau.